Rise Internet Review

 15 GB/mo.$80.00/mo.128 Kbps

 Are you thinking of starting up a bed and breakfast in a small town?
 Or a craft brewery?
-You can stay connected to customers and accept orders and online reservations 24/7 with fixed-wireless internet from Rise Broadband.
-Rise Broadband provides internet service to small businesses in 16 states.
+You can stay connected to customers and accept orders and online reservations 24/7 with fixed-wireless internet from Rise Internet.
+Rise Internet provides internet service to small businesses in 16 states.

 All business plans are priced to favor a longer contract.
-Up to two phone lines are available with any package as an add-on, priced at $19.95 each per month.
+Up to two phone lines are available as an add-on with any package, priced at $19.95 per line per month.

 Plan